Cinnamon Roll Muffin Recipe

 Ingredients you’ll need for this Cinnamon Roll Muffin recipe

-You’re one step away to making the best fluffy muffins, -the perfect way to start with a quick and great breakfast- for any hectic weekday morning.
-Make ahead of time, grab and go!
+You’re one step away from making the best fluffy muffins, -the perfect way to start with a quick and great breakfast- for any hectic weekday morning.
+Make it ahead of time, grab and go!

 This recipe is for large muffins, so you will need a large muffin pan to make them.
 If you prefer a normal cupcake tin, make sure to adjust the baking time.